Jagat (2015 film)

-Jagat (Tamil: ஜாகட், slang derived from Malay word jahat, translated as ‘bad’) is a 2015 Malaysian crime drama film.
+Jagat (slang derived from Malay word jahat, translated as ‘bad’) is a 2015 Malaysian crime drama film.
 Set in the early 1990s, the story follows a mischievous 12-year-old boy named Appoy and his relationships with his father, Maniam, and his uncles, former drug-addict Bala and local gangster Dorai.
 The boy faces pressure from his father to focus on school, but he is drawn to his uncle's life of crime.

 The background of the film is a critical period in Malaysian Indian history, the coming-of-age story subtly underlines the plight of the Malaysian Indians community who were forsaken by the estate owners and forced to move to the cities, surviving under harsh circumstances.

 The film is directed by Shanjhey Kumar Perumal.
 He has described the film as semi-autobiographical, having lived for two years in squatter areas with his family.
 It was released on 17 December 2015 in Malaysia.

 The film receives positive reviews from critics.
 It had won the Best Malaysian Film award in the 28th Malaysia Film Festival in 2016, whereas its director Shanjhey Kumar won the award for Best Director.
 The film also represent Malaysia at Asean Film Fest 2017.

 Plot

 The plot centres on Appoy, a spirited kid who would rather watch gangster flicks and make prank calls than memorise his multiplication tables.
 Desperately trying to keep his son on the straight path, Appoy’s hard-working father becomes increasingly abusive, as the boy is inexorably drawn to the criminal lifestyle of his uncle, a henchman for a local gang.
-How will their story goes?
+How will their story go?